-Sloppy Wales beat Uruguay 35-13 to top Pool D at World Cup
+Wales keen to forget Uruguay result and mull quarterfinal

 The fumbling and bumbling meant Uruguay was in the match at halftime, behind only 7-6.
 While the Teros never looked like winning, they hustled to the end and managed to humble the Welsh by scoring their only try while down to 14 men.

-Gatland wanted the Teros out of the picture long before halftime so he could rest some tired players four days after the bruising comeback against Fiji.
-He was justified to think his players would deliver as Wales won the only previous matchup 54-9, but the players were sloppy in dry conditions.

-Three catches were dropped in the first four minutes; one by No. 8 Aaron Wainwright with the line at his mercy.
-Flanker Aaron Shingler had a try ruled out for a foot in touch.

-Uruguay was dicing badly with the offside line under sustained pressure and down to its last warning from referee Angus Gardner when Wales prop Nicky Smith, after 14 phases, burrowed over with Bradley Davies on his back in the 17th minute.
+Uruguay straddled the offside line constantly and was down to its last warning from referee Angus Gardner when Wales prop Nicky Smith, after 14 phases, burrowed over with Bradley Davies on his back in the 17th minute.

 But only Uruguay added points in the rest of the half as flyhalf Felipe Berchesi kicked two penalties for them to trail only 7-6.

-Wales finally made separation from a lineout: Parkes battered the line, Davies was stopped under the crossbar and Rhys Patchell’s miss-out pass put Josh Adams in.

-For the second time in the match, Amos bombed a try when he took a final pass in front of Parkes, earning scathing looks from Leigh Halfpenny.
+Wales finally made separation with Josh Adams’ fifth try of the tournament.

-Uruguay flanker Santiago Civetta’s yellow card for a professional foul opened the way for a Wales penalty try from a rolling maul and 21-6.
+Uruguay flanker Santiago Civetta’s yellow card for a professional foul opened the way for a Wales penalty try from a rolling maul, and 21-6.

 But the Teros were inspired to push hooker German Kessler over from a ruck.